Hike Medical Logo

 The Opportunity

-You'll be the strategic and operational right hand to the founding team, reporting directly to the COO — sitting at the intersection of planning, metrics-driven accountability, and large-scale execution.
+You'll be the strategic and operational right hand to the founding team, reporting directly to the COO (Jerry Tang) — sitting at the intersection of planning, metrics-driven accountability, and large-scale execution.
 This role is for a strategy and operations athlete who moves fluidly between building the framework and getting their hands dirty to ship it.

 The role spans four critical functions: running the company's management cadence, driving performance culture through data and truth-telling, program-managing major operational rollouts, and owning select partnership relationships.
 If you've ever been the person in the room who sees the system everyone else is inside of — this is your seat.